top of page

 • Storytelling Circles: Invite participants to share stories related to the topic.
 This builds connection and empathy.

-• Creative Workshops: Art, music, or writing sessions that tie into the theme encourage self-expression.
+• Creative Workshops: Art, music, or writing activites that tie into the theme encourage self-expression.

 • Problem-Solving Challenges: Group puzzles or games that require teamwork and critical thinking.

-• Mindfulness and Movement: Activities like yoga or breathing exercises help participants focus and relax.
+• Mindfulness and Movement: Activities that include or encourage movement or brain break exercises help participants focus and relax.

 These activities do more than entertain.
 They deepen understanding and build skills that last beyond the event.